31 October 2020

 Red and white

-When I was writing for USA Today a tidbit of advice I passed on to readers was, "Try to avoid those cute Paris bistrots with red and white checked tablecloths.
+When I was writing for USA Today a tidbit of advice I'd pass on to readers was, "Try to avoid those cute Paris bistrots with red and white checked tablecloths.
 As tempting as they are, they're usually tourist bait."
 But this Left Bank jewel that's been serving up French classics to a devoted clientèle since 1970 is an exception. - BPJ

 13 rue Guisarde 75006